19hours/sg-statutes/Acts/Bankruptcy Act.md

 (iii) the bankrupt has been discharged from bankruptcy by a certificate issued by the Official Assignee;

-(iv) the bankruptcy petition presented against the debtor has been withdrawn by the petitioner or dismissed by the court; or
+(iv) the bankruptcy application made against the debtor has been withdrawn by the applicant or dismissed by the court; or

 (v) the moneys were paid into the Account under subsection (1).